 Also, quite a few of the couples I learned from reversed the learning process, starting right in with separate massages and PIV, and then adding the preparation steps later, and they seemed to do fine.

-So feel free to mix things up as seems best for you.”
+So feel free to mix things up (might want to consider sounding) as seems best for you.”

 What are The Best Tantra Love Techniques?